suewonjp/civilizer/README.md

 1. Access Civilizer with the following URL:
     - http://localhost:12345/civilizer/app/home
         - If you have started Civilizer from another machine, you should specify the domain name or IP address of that machine other than localhost;
-            - Read limitations section carefully before you run Civilizer from another machine over a network.
+            - Read limitations section below carefully before you run Civilizer from another machine over a network.
 1. When you first access the URL, the application will guide you to its authentication page.
     - Initial credential is as follows:
         - username:owner
         - password:owner
 1. After authenticated, you can reach the home page of the application.
     - You may change username or password by accessing 'Change Profile' menu
-        - hover your mouse over the man icon located at the top-right corner of the home page
+        - hover your mouse over the person icon located at the top-right corner of the home page

 Supported browsers: (note that old versions may not work correctly)
 - Firefox